 - Crisis (pronounced cry–sis) is singular.

-- Crises (pronounced cry–seaz) is the only plural of crisis.
+- Crises (pronounced cry–seez) is plural.

 Sentence examples with “crisis”/”crises” | |